varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/chapter-1-landing.md

-# Unit 1: Assets, Money and Markets
+# Assets, Money and Markets

 The objective of this unit is to introduce the essential components of personal finance, markets, and assets: